Giorgi/DuckDB.NET/README.md

 If you encounter a bug with the library [Create an Issue](https://github.com/Giorgi/DuckDB.NET/issues/new).
 Join the [DuckDB .Net Channel](https://discord.duckdb.org/) for DuckDB.NET related topics.

 ### Getting Started
-There are two ways to work with DuckDB from C#: You can use ADO.NET Provider or use low-level bindings library for DuckDB.
+There are two ways to work with DuckDB from C#: You can use ADO.NET Provider or use a low-level bindings library for DuckDB.
 The ADO.NET Provider is built on top of the low-level library and is the recommended and most straightforward approach to work with DuckDB.

 In both cases, there are two NuGet packages available: The Full package that includes the DuckDB native library and a managed-only library that doesn't include a native library.